 Figure 2 depicts the turbulent structure of the atmosphere in three dimensions.
-Several papers such as Lay (1997), Lay & Halverson (2000), Sayers et al. (2010), and Bussmann R. S. (2005) model the atmosphere as a two-dimensional frozen sheet of turbulence moving at a constant horizontal velocity to simulate the effects of wind.
-This captures many aspects of the observations and is often quite effective, but cannot comprehensively describe the three-dimensional atmosphere.
-Others such as Church (1995) and Errard et al. (2015) explicitly model the atmosphere as a continuous three-dimensional medium, which is more complete but can be computationally expensive to compare to measurements.
+Several papers such as Lay [5], Lay and Halverson [6], Sayers et al. [7], and Bussmann R. S. [8] model the atmosphere as a two-dimensional frozen sheet of turbulence moving at a constant horizontal velocity to simulate the effects of wind.
+This captures many aspects of the observations and is often quite effective but cannot comprehensively describe the three-dimensional atmosphere.
+Others such as Church [9] and Errard et al. [10] explicitly model the atmosphere as a continuous three-dimensional medium, a model used by current data simulation frameworks like TOAST.
+These models are more complete but can often be prohibitively expensive to compute.

 This paper presents a simple method for studying the motion of the three-dimensional atmosphere as it appears to a ground-based telescope by modeling it as a set of discrete two-dimensional layers.
-We apply the resulting model to intensity measurements from the Atacama Cosmology Telescope (ACT), and show that it recovers a useful aggregate estimate of the wind velocity that drives atmospheric fluctuations.
+We apply the resulting model to intensity measurements from the Atacama Cosmology Telescope (ACT) and show that it recovers a useful aggregate estimate of the wind velocity that drives atmospheric fluctuations.
 We also show that it agrees with independent ground- and satellite-based measurements of weather parameters in the Atacama Desert.